 Rates: 350 MXN (17.00 USD) per night

-There is a sister pension just around the corner previously called Hostel Convento California, now known as Hotel Hacienda San José offering similar rooms for a similar price as Pension California.
+There is a sister pension just around the corner previously called Hostel Convento California and now known as Hotel Hacienda San José.
+This offers similar rooms for a similar price as Pension California.

-You can access Wi-Fi from the nearby Home Depot.
-Just don’t spend the night in their parking lot because they don’t want you making yourself at home!
+Sleeping in your vehicle on a Baja California road trip is possible for a night or two in the parking lot of this Soriana supermarket.
+It is located a little ways outside of town off Transpeninsular 1.
+Access free Wi-Fi from the nearby Home Depot.
+Just don’t spend the night in the Home Depot parking lot because they don’t want you making yourself at home!

 Mariscos El Toro Güero

-Address: Mariano Abasolo and Calle Sinaloa, La Paz, B.C.S.
+Address: Corners of Mariano Abasolo and Calle Sinaloa

 Fancy some fresh seafood at a reasonable price?
 Go where the local’s go and get there early, especially on the weekend.
 This large palapa restaurant is legendary and you’ll become a regular yourself after just one visit.
 Split a plate if there are two of you because the portions warrant it.
 Name your seafood, they have it.
 Mariscos El Toro Güero comes with a strong Drifter’s Recommendation.

 Located south of La Paz at km 82 is the Tropic of Cancer Monument Tourist Plaza.
-There’s not a lot to see, but it’s a good spot to pull in off the road and stretch your legs.
+There’s not a lot to see but this is a good spot to take a break from your Baja California road trip and stretch your legs.

 Cabo San Lucas is everything you thought it would be – garish, gringified and unnaturally green for a desert environment.
 Replete with condos, hotels, resorts, golf courses, tours, gimmicky restaurants and everything any tourist could possibly want (except solitude) is here.
 It’s neighbour, San José del Cabo is the more moderate, toned down version of it’s sister party town.

-Here’s the thing, Cabo San Lucas was way out of our budget range hotel-wise.
-So, if like us you are really only here to see El Arco at Land’s End in Cabo, you are probably only spending the night here.
+Here’s the thing: Cabo San Lucas was way out of our budget range hotel-wise.
+So, if like us you are really only here to see El Arco at Land’s End in Cabo you’re probably only spending the night here.

-Where: Transpeninsular 1 southbound 1, Cabo San Lucas, B.C.S.
+Where: Southbound side of Transpeninsular 1 in Cabo San Lucas.

-What can we say other than it’s a parking lot and does the trick for a night.
+What can we say other than this is a parking lot offering a free place to park and does the trick for a night?

-Where: Leona Vicario and Álvaro Obregón, Downtown Cabo San Lucas, B.C.S.
+Where: Corners of Leona Vicario and Álvaro Obregón in downtown Cabo San Lucas.

-Taking a glass bottomed boat tour out to El Arco (the Arch) at Land’s end is a definite budget buster, but let’s face it, this is probably the only reason you are here.
+Taking a glass bottomed boat tour out to El Arco (the Arch) at Land’s end is a definite budget buster but let’s face it, this is probably the only reason you’re here.
 We were offered a tour for 600 MXN (30.00 USD) so we haggled and got the price down to 500 MXN (25.00 USD).
-It is perfectly normal to haggle for a better price.
-Haggling works best if there aren’t too many other prospective passengers and if you arrive at the marina early.
+It’s perfectly normal to haggle for a better price.
+Haggling works best if there aren’t many other prospective passengers and you arrive early at the marina.

 Heading north and in need of a little peace and quiet?
 Then take a detour off Transpeninsular 1 down Camino Cabo Este to the rugged coastline of Cabo Pulmo.
 This national marine park is also a UNESCO World Heritage Site and it’s waters have been protected since 1995.
 Pulmo Reef is renowned for it’s abundant marine life making snorkeling and diving in Cabo Pulmo legendary.

 From San José del Cabo, Camino Cabo Este becomes a rutted dirt road shortly after Punta Colorada.
-As long as you take it slow you can make it along this road without needing a 4 wheel drive vehicle.
-However, road conditions are subject to change depending on recent weather.
+Take this road slow you’ll make it without needing a 4-wheel drive vehicle.
+Of course, road conditions are subject to change depending on recent weather.
 Get here before the developers do!

-Highway 5 stretches from Mexicali at the border and continues south to Chapala where it connects with Transpeninsular 1.
+This stretches from Mexicali at the border and continues south to Chapala where it connects with Transpeninsular 1.
 Highway 5 has been in a state of construction for many years now.
-From the turn off at Chapala to just south of Gonzaga Bay Road, a distance of about 60 km (37 mi.) the “road” is basically under construction.
+From the turn off at Chapala to just south of Gonzaga Bay Road, a distance of about 60 km (37 miles) the “road” is basically under construction.

-Take it slow and your vehicle should be able to make it.
-There are a couple of sites/forums with great up to date information on road conditions throughout the Baja – Talk Baja Road Conditions and Discover Baja Travel Club.
+Take it slow and your vehicle should make it.
+Here are several sites/forums with up to date information on road conditions throughout Baja California: Talk Baja Road Conditions and Discover Baja Travel Club.

 San Felipe is a small nondescript fishing town that attracts visitors in droves.
-It has a slight honky tonk feel to it and it’s malecón is packed with families strolling amongst the vendors which line it’s oceanfront.
-Located relatively close to the border, there is a large expat population here.
+It has a slight honky-tonk feel to it and it’s malecón is packed with families strolling amongst the vendors along it’s oceanfront.
+Located relatively close to the border, San Felipe has a large expat population.